wesleyanargus/abraham-lincoln/README.md

 TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Also, see external/StarkersLicense.txt to see the license for [Starkers](http://github.com/viewportindustries/starkers).
+See external/StarkersLicense.txt for the license for [Starkers](http://github.com/viewportindustries/starkers).